peteroupc/peteroupc.github.io/randomfunc.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

-**Abstract:** Discusses many ways applications can do randomization and sampling from an underlying (pseudo-)random number generator and includes pseudocode for many of them.
+**Abstract:** This page discusses many ways applications can sample randomized content by transforming the numbers produced by an underlying source of random numbers, such as numbers produced by a pseudorandom number generator, and offers pseudocode for many of these methods.

 **2020 Mathematics Subject Classification:** 68W20.

 <a id=Introduction></a>
 ## Introduction

-This page discusses many ways applications can sample random content by transforming the numbers produced by an underlying source of random numbers (such as a pseudorandom number generator \[PRNG\] or another kind of random number generator \[RNG\]), and offers pseudocode for many of these methods.
+This page discusses many ways applications can sample randomized content by transforming the numbers produced by an underlying source of random numbers, such as numbers produced by a pseudorandom number generator (PRNG), and offers pseudocode for many of these methods.
 Those methods include&mdash;

 - ways to derive uniform random numbers (such as the [**core method, `RNDINT(N)`**](https://peteroupc.github.io/randomfunc.html#RNDINT_Random_Integers_in_0_N)),
 - ways to generate randomized content and conditions, such as [**true/false conditions**](#Boolean_True_False_Conditions), [**shuffling**](#Shuffling), and [**sampling unique items from a list**](#Sampling_Without_Replacement_Choosing_Several_Unique_Items), and
-- generating non-uniform random numbers, including [**weighted choice**](#Weighted_Choice), the [**Poisson distribution**](#Poisson_Distribution), and [**other probability distributions**](#Index_of_Non_Uniform_Distributions).
+- non-uniform distributions, including [**weighted choice**](#Weighted_Choice), the [**Poisson distribution**](#Poisson_Distribution), and [**other probability distributions**](#Index_of_Non_Uniform_Distributions).

-This page is focused on sampling methods that _exactly_ sample from the distribution described, without introducing additional errors beyond those already present in the inputs (and assuming that we have a source of "truly" random numbers).
+This page is focused on sampling methods that _exactly_ sample from the distribution described, without introducing additional errors beyond those already present in the inputs (and assuming that an ideal "source of random numbers" is available).
 This will be the case if there is a finite number of values to choose from.
 But for the normal distribution and other distributions that take on an infinite number of values, there will always be some level of approximation involved; in this case, the focus of this page is on methods that _minimize_ the error they introduce.

 [**Sample Python code**](https://peteroupc.github.io/randomgen.zip) that implements many of the methods in this document is available, together with [**documentation for the code**](https://peteroupc.github.io/randomgendoc.html).